 We aim for the range of submissions to be as broad as possible in order to reflect philosophy’s pluralistic nature, and also to allow students who don’t have a background in philosophical essay writing to contribute.
 Some submissions could include pieces of art, photography, poetry, short stories, book and film reviews as well as essays and articles.
 You need not be restricted to Analytic Philosophy or, indeed, Western Philosophy at all.
 In fact, we encourage you not to be!

 Essays and articles should be between 1,500 and 3000 words (excluding references and bibliographies, but including any notes).

 We do ask that more abstract pieces such as art and photography are accompanied by a commentary about the piece, approximately 500 words, highlighting the artistic process and the philosophical questions and/or answers raised.
 You can also do this for poetry and short stories if you wish.

 Short stories should be between 1000 and 2500 words, accompanied by a similar commentary delineated above.

 All submissions in written form must be submitted as either a Word document or Adobe PDF.
 Those of a more visual form must be submitted either in a scanned or photographed format (if applicable).

 Lastly, we also ask that all pieces are accompanied, where appropriate, with an accurate list of references or a bibliography in either the Chicago or Harvard style.
 A good guide for Chicago referencing can be found here.
 Likewise, a guide for Harvard style can be found here.
-Our priority is your actual work not checking your referencing; bad referencing is not appreciated, and we will just ask you to fix it.
-So to speed up the whole process, reference correctly.

 Do you have a plan for an essay but it’s much bigger than our accepted word limit?
 Or a series of linked essays?
 How about an idea for a regular column?